Architect0rr/plc_t/README.md

 # PLC - PlasmaLabControl (Python3)

-PLC is a software package to control the experiment setup of Plasmalb.
+PLC is a software package to control the experiment setup of Plasmalab.

 This is a reborn in Python3.